mormat/mormat/README.md

-I'm a results driven **PHP developer** with a focus on creating efficient, high quality and user-friendly web applications.
+I'm a results driven **Web developer** with a focus on creating efficient, high quality and user-friendly web applications.

 Strong experience with *__PHP__* frameworks such as *__Symfony__*.